Collingwood College – An International School

 Comments from our most recent exchange participants: “A great thing was being able to try out my Spanish In a way I would not have been able to do in England” (Lucy Cuthbert), “the Pizza is nicer in Spain” (Tom Morgan).

 Furthermore, we are lucky that the Spanish school offers a further element: several subjects at IES Europa are taught in the English medium.
 We have thus shared resources in Science and Humanities, with our students and staff remarking on how similar/different topics can be across Europe.
 One of our Year 10s commented on an 'exchanged' Spanish Science paper: “I wouldn’t like to be tested this way because you have to remember so much…”.
-This exchange clearly fulfils many purposes.
+This exchange clearly fulfils many purposes, including the chance to have full class email exchange - an initiative begun in October 2016 when we were not able to take part in a student exchange.

 Mr Bunter’s Key Stage 4 visit to Berlin includes a very informative drop-in to the Kant-Gymnasium, a grammar school in Spandau.
 Identity and Belonging are themes here – what is it like to be part of the new Berlin…?
 Conflict and Peace – how you cannot avoid these questions once you have seen a real Concentration Camp, a museum of Nazi atrocities, evidence of shooting escapees over the Berlin Wall (and how the Wall came down) and how the German Democratic republic maintained its power until then….?